William Patten Primary School

 At William Patten we believe that a quality English curriculum should develop children’s love of reading, writing and discussion and expose them to a variety of high quality texts and stimuli, as well as frequent, purposeful opportunities to practise and review key skills.
 Our curriculum closely follows the aims of the National Curriculum for English 2014 to enable all children to:

 These aims are embedded across our English lessons and in the wider curriculum, where expectations of writing (including handwriting) are consistently high and children continue to develop speaking and listening skills while also being presented with a range of inspiring reading materials.
 Our provision, which follows a clear pathway of progression as it advances through the primary curriculum, enables children to confidently master the English language in all its modalities, as well as to appreciate and create literature.
 Research repeatedly highlights that ‘knowledge of language, which includes linguistic knowledge like vocabulary and grammar, as well as knowledge of the world for comprehension, underpins progression in spoken language, reading and writing’ (Ofsted, 2022), and therefore it is with clear intent that we prioritise progression and precision in knowledge of vocabulary, grammar and language forms and usage.
 It is our aim that, through our provision of hands-on experiences and explicit teaching of vocabulary and background knowledge, every child leaves William Patten with a wealth of expressive and receptive vocabulary at their disposal, and the cultural capital to succeed far beyond the primary and secondary classroom.
+In particular, our approach has been carefully selected and developed with an understanding of SEND and the different needs of our learners at its heart, so that every child experiences success in English and is carried from their point of access to the realisation of their potential.

 Implementation